-Mexico is the second-largest economy in Latin America and is a regional trade beacon, as highlighted by the more than 50 free trade agreements (FTAs) it has in place with nations and regional blocs in the Americas, Europe, and Asia.
+As Latin America’s second largest economy, Mexico is a beacon of regional trade.
+Proof of this are the more than 50 free trade agreements (FTAs) it has signed with countries and regional blocs in the Americas, Europe and Asia.

 If you are considering starting a business in Mexico, read on to learn how to form a company in the country, or go ahead and contact us now to discuss your market entry options.